Gold price struggles to gain ground amid mixed fundamental cues

 • The US Q2 GDP on Thursday and Friday's US PCE data to provide fresh impetuses.

 Gold price (XAU/USD) struggles to capitalize on the Asian session uptick on Tuesday, albeit manages to hold its neck above a more than one-week low touched the previous day.
 US President Joe Biden's withdrawal from the 2024 Presidential election increased the chances of Donald Trump becoming the next US President, raising hopes of a looser regulatory environment.
-This, along with unexpected interest rate cuts by the People's Bank of China (PBoC) on Monday, remains supportive of a generally positive risk tone and acts as a headwind for the safe-haven precious metal.
+Apart from this, unexpected interest rate cuts by the People's Bank of China (PBoC) on Monday remain supportive of the upbeat market mood and turn out to be a key factor acting as a headwind for the safe-haven precious metal.

-The downside for the Gold price, however, remains cushioned amid dovish Federal Reserve (Fed) expectations.
+That said, dovish Federal Reserve (Fed) expectations should help limit losses for the non-yielding Gold price.
 In fact, market participants seem convinced that the US central bank will start lowering borrowing costs in September and have been pricing in the possibility of two more rate cuts by year-end.
-This triggers a fresh leg down in the US Treasury bond yields, which keeps the US Dollar (USD) bulls on the defensive and could offer some support to the non-yielding yellow metal, warranting some caution before positioning for an extension of the recent pullback from the all-time peak.
+This triggers a fresh leg down in the US Treasury bond yields, which keeps the US Dollar (USD) bulls on the defensive and lends support to the yellow metal.
+Hence, it will be prudent to wait for some follow-through selling before positioning for an extension of the recent pullback from the all-time peak.

-Daily Digest Market Movers: Gold price struggles to lure buyers amid positive risk tone
+Daily Digest Market Movers: Gold price lacks firm intraday direction amid mixed fundamental cues

 • Investors reacted little to US President Joe Biden's decision to end his re-election campaign on Sunday amid expectations that the US equity market would benefit from Trump's proposed policies.